-From age 60 you can choose to access your deferred benefits, but they may be reduced if you do not have protection under The Rule of 85.
+From age 55 you can choose to access your deferred benefits, but they will be reduced if you take them before normal pension age.
+From age 60, some or all of your benefits can be paid unreduced, if you have protection under The Rule of 85.

 However, if you want to transfer your benefits to an overseas scheme, you must emigrate permanently.
 More information about this is available from HMRC.